What hiring managers actually look for

 Register with staffing agencies

-Your first 30 days are about building a reputation.
-Accept all assignments, arrive early, and be professional.
+Your first 30 days build your reputation.
+Accept assignments, arrive early, and follow the sub plan so you get requested by name.

 Frequently asked questions